TheMegamind/purpleair/README.md

 ---

-### 🟣 Why Use PurpleAir?
+### 🟣 Why Use PurpleAir for AQI Monitoring?

-PurpleAir sensors provide **hyperlocal, real-time air quality information** directly from devices installed in neighborhoods, rather than centralized government monitoring stations.
-PurpleAir data is  especially valuable in locations where:
+While there many reliable sources for AQI data, PurpleAir sensors provide **hyperlocal, real-time air quality information** from devices installed in your neighborhood.
+This can be be especially valuable in locations where:

 * **Official sensors are too far away** to represent local conditions accurately.
 * **Terrain, weather inversions, or microclimates** cause large AQI variations over short distances.
 * **Wildfire smoke or pollution events** impact specific areas unevenly, even within a single city.

-By sampling from a sensor installed on your own home or nearby monitors, users get **air quality data that reflects the air they are actually breathing**, not regional averages.
+By sampling from nearby monitors, users get air quality data that reflects the air where they live, rather than regional averages.

 ### 🔵 Why Average Among Multiple Sensors?

-Indoor and outdoor conditions can differ significantly, as can readings between nearby outdoor monitors.
-Supporting multiple sensors allows PurpleAir AQI to:

-* **Improve accuracy through redundancy.** A single sensor may temporarily read high or low due to wind direction, cleaning activity, hardware contamination, or obstruction.
+Supporting multiple sensors allows for **improved accuracy through redundancy.** A single sensor may temporarily read high or low due to wind direction, cleaning activity, hardware contamination, or obstruction, ensuring earlier and more accurate alerts when outdoor air becomes unhealthy.
 * **Differentiate indoor vs. outdoor conditions**, which is useful for:

-  * air purifiers
-  * ventilation control
-  * windows/doors automation
-  * alerts when outdoor air becomes unhealthy
-* **Automatically choose or combine the best inputs** instead of trusting a single device that may be impacted by localized conditions.

-In short: **multiple sensors = more reliable automation and healthier decisions.**

 ---

+*Note: This integration is still in beta and is not yet available directly in HACs.*

 ## 📦 Installation (HACS – Custom Repository)